Introduction to Our Sizing

 Diverging from Your Recommended Size

 We have garment measurements listed on each product page!
-These measurements refer to the garment itself, and they will be different than your body measurements (i.e. most of our garments have quite a bit of ease and chest/hip measurements will often be larger than your body, and elastic waists will be much smaller than your waist measurement because they stretch).
+These measurements refer to the garment itself, and they will be different than your body measurements (i.e. most of our garments have quite a bit of ease, so the garment measurements will often be larger than your body, and elastic waists will be much smaller than your waist measurement because they stretch).
 All measurements are taken flat, so you’ll need to double them when necessary.
 All measurements are approximate and may vary slightly due to the handmade nature of clothing and differences in the measuring process.
 The best way to use garment measurements is to compare them to items you already own and love!
-When measuring a garment, make sure to keep the garment as flat as possible, but don’t stretch the fabric.
+When measuring a garment, make sure to keep the garment as flat as possible, but don’t stretch.
 Email us if you need additional measurements or help with sizing!

 We are here for you!
 Just shoot us an email with any questions you have about sizing and fit.
 For the quickest reply, feel free to go ahead and include your body measurements in the email (for bonus points, add a photo!), so we can give you the most accurate advice!